Records maintained by the

 Archdiocese of Los Angeles are an important patrimony of the Church.
 They include many documents produced by archdiocesan staff during the course of their duties, whether on paper or electronically.
 Accordingly, the Document Retention Policy ("Policy") is an essential tool for canon and civil law administrative and fiscal purposes.

-A working group drawn from representatives of all operations in the archdiocese developed this systematic strategy for the creation, organization, maintenance, storage, and destruction of records, in consultation with canon and civil lawyers as well as by reference to standard operating procedures.
-The archdiocese expects all staff at all archdiocesan locations to comply fully with the Policy and the accompanying destruction schedules to ensure that
+The archdiocese has a systematic strategy for the creation, organization, maintenance, storage, and destruction of records, in consultation with canon and civil lawyers as well as by reference to standard operating procedures.
+The archdiocese expects all staff at all archdiocesan locations to comply with the Policy and the accompanying retention and destruction schedules to ensure that

 necessary records are maintained and used effectively;